 - There was a change in the food web in Squam Lake, which forced loons to feed at a higher level of the food web, thus exposing them to higher levels of contaminants.
 Isotope testing did not reveal any change in the levels of the food web at which Squam's loons are feeding.
 Isotope testing also confirmed that the nutrients (and, consequently, the contaminants) in the loon eggs came from a freshwater source, not from the ocean. - 2) The age structure of Squam's loon population (i.e., old loons that had accumulated contaminants over their lifetimes) contributed to elevated contaminant levels in the loons.
 Banding evidence does not suggest the existence of a cohort of old loons on Squam. - 3) Squam has a unique hydrology, holding water longer than other lakes, which allows for the retention and build-up of contaminants.
-Data on flushing rates of lakes collected by Jeff Schloss and Bob Craycraft of University of New Hampshire Cooperative Extension does not support the hypothesis that overall lake hydrology accounts for contaminant levels found in Squam's loon eggs. - 4) Pollution from a diffuse source accounts for the elevated contaminant levels found in Squam loon eggs.
-Data collected by LPC working collaboratively with Jeff Schloss and

-Bob Craycraft of University of New Hampshire Cooperative Extension does not support the hypothesis that the contaminants found in Squam's loon eggs came from a diffuse source.

-5) Pollution from one or more isolated sources accounts for the elevated contaminant levels found in Squam loon eggs.
+Limited data available do not suggest that Squam's hydrology has contributed to a build-up of contaminants, but further investigation would be needed to definitively rule out this hypothesis. - 4) Pollution from a diffuse source accounts for the elevated contaminant levels found in Squam loon eggs.
+Data collected by LPC working collaboratively with Jeff Schloss and Bob Craycraft of University of New Hampshire Cooperative Extension does not support the hypothesis that the contaminants found in Squam's loon eggs came from a diffuse source. - 5) Pollution from one or more isolated sources accounts for the elevated contaminant levels found in Squam loon eggs.
 An isolated source posits a single large input of contaminants into a system.
 Illegal dumping, accidental spill, or a leaking container of chemicals are examples of possible isolated sources.
 The evidence suggests that at least some of the contaminants in Squam loon eggs came from multiple isolated sources in the Squam watershed.